gsa-tts-archived/jemison/.github/ISSUE_TEMPLATE/onboarding.md

     - https://github.com/GSA
     - https://github.com/GSA-TTS

-    I will be working on the FAC project:
+    I will be working on the Search.gov project:
     - https://github.com/GSA-TTS/jemison

     I have cc'd the search.gov lead for awareness.